web-platform-tests/wpt/CODE_OF_CONDUCT.md

 The enforcement policies listed above apply to all official WPT venues: official IRC channels (#testing on irc.w3.org); GitHub repositories under the web-platform-tests organization; and the public-test-infra@w3.org mailing list.

 There may arise situations where both the WPT code of conduct and that of another organization (such as the WHATWG or W3C) may apply.
-For example, a WPT-focused meeting at TPAC would involve both the WPT code of conduct and the W3C code of conduct.
+For example, a WPT-focused meeting at [TPAC](https://www.w3.org/2002/09/TPOverview.html) would involve both the WPT code of conduct and the [W3C code of conduct](https://www.w3.org/Consortium/cepc/).
 In such situations we operate under all code of conducts involved.
 To continue the example of a WPT-focused meeting at TPAC, attendees would be expected to respect both the WPT code of conduct and the W3C code of conduct.
-If you are placed in a situation where you feel this is inappropriate (e.g. if you believe the code of conducts involved contradict one another), please contact a ([moderator](#moderators)).
+If you are placed in a situation where you feel this is inappropriate (e.g. if you believe the code of conducts involved contradict one another), please contact a [moderator](#moderators).

 ## Moderators